 We are making increasing use of digital communication methods to engage with our tenants and we aim to ensure that we adopt different approaches to suit the needs and preferences of all our tenants.
 We seek feedback from tenants about their experience of the range of services that we provide, including repairs and maintenance services - their satisfaction with the process for reporting a repair and the availability of information about what would happen as well as satisfaction with the quality of work carried out and the courtesy of tradespeople.
 This information is reported to the Committee every 3 months.
+We consult with tenants annually on the proposed rent increase.

-We have a Tenant Scrutiny Panel which is made up of a cross-section of our customers.
+We have a Tenant Focus Group which is made up of a cross-section of our customers.
 Their role is to monitor our performance and to influence service development and delivery.
-From time to time, we consult the Scrutiny Panel and our tenants' groups about specific proposals.
-The Committee receives reports following each meeting of the Scrutiny Panel and Committee members may be invited to attend meetings of the Panel.
+From time to time, we consult the Group and our wider tenants and applicants about specific proposals.
+The Committee receives reports following each consultation exercise and Committee members may be invited to attend meetings of the Focus Group.